ti-vo/pyPEAKO/README.md

 # pyPEAKO
-Teresa Vogl, Martin Radenz, Heike Kalesse 2022
+Teresa Vogl, Martin Radenz, Heike Kalesse-Los 2022

 **PEAKO** is a supervised radar Doppler spectrum peak finding algorithm.
 It finds the optimal parameters for detecting peaks in cloud radar Doppler spectra using user-generated training data.